Invitations Issued By The Department Of Home Affairs

 Invitations Issued For The Most In-Demand Occupations

-The table below shows that no invitations were issued in August 2020 to applicants in occupations which had the highest demand for places.
-Invitations for these skilled occupations are pro-rated, so that they are spread out evenly throughout the year.
+The table below shows that no invitations were issued in October 2020 to applicants in occupations which had the highest demand for places.
+Invitations for these skilled occupations are pro-rated to ensure availability of invitations across the program year.

-All invitations issued in August appear to have been issued for only non-pro-rated occupations.
+As in the previous month, all invitations issued in October appear to have been issued for only non-pro-rated occupations.

 The following data has been published this month: